On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-Having in mind the goal of defining a one-particle Hilbert space, the natural next step would consist in taking the completion of $\Sol$ with respect to this inner product.
-Anyway, in the general case where no background (complete) Hilbert space is given, the completion of a pre-Hilbert space is constructed in a totally abstract way, by taking as linear space the set of equivalence classes of Cauchy sequences and extending the inner product to it by continuity.
-Since the goal is to build a quantum theory of wave functions, it would be useful to show that even the limit points realise measurable functions on spacetime.
+Having in mind the construction of a one-particle Hilbert space, the natural next step consists in taking the completion of $\Sol$ with respect to the inner product \eqref{innerproduct}.
+In the general case, where no background (complete) Hilbert space is given, the completion of a pre-Hilbert space is constructed in a purely abstract way, by taking as linear space the set of equivalence classes of Cauchy sequences and extending the inner product to it by continuity.
+Since we aim at building a quantum theory of wave functions, it is important to show that even the limit points can be realized in terms of measurable functions on spacetime.